elysia090/Lab/docs/sera-reverse-scan-spec.md

 Constant-Memory, Length-Free O(1)/token Streaming Reasoning via Positive Random Features, Anytime-Valid E-Processes, and Reversible Certificates

 Abstract
 We mathematically specify, analyze, and operationalize a streaming estimator for decayed softmax attention that uses constant memory and constant per-token time.
 The method combines positive random features (PRF) to linearize the exponential kernel, exponentially weighted sufficient statistics with decay, optional fixed-rank value compression, query-only whitening for conditioning, anytime-valid e-processes under previsible adaptation for risk control, and reversible scan-checkable certificates for linear logic.
-We state assumptions, estimands, estimators, and stopping rules; prove unbiasedness (no whitening), consistency (with whitening), length-free r^{-1/2} error bounds uniform in time for gamma in (0,1), and time-uniform Type-I control via Ville’s inequality; and bound finite-precision and clipping budgets.
+We state assumptions, estimands, estimators, and stopping rules; prove unbiasedness (no whitening), consistency (with whitening), length-free r^{-1/2} error bounds uniform in time for gamma in (0,1), and time-uniform Type-I control via Ville's inequality; and bound finite-precision and clipping budgets.
 The design is fully auditable via a Merkle-chained record and a one-pass verifier.

 0. Problem and Estimand
    Let d,d_v in N. For a stream (k_t,v_t) in R^d x R^{d_v}, temperature tau>0, decay gamma in (0,1], and query q in R^d define
    (1) A_t(q) = sum_{j=1}^t gamma^{t-j} exp(q^T k_j / tau) v_j
    (2) B_t(q) = sum_{j=1}^t gamma^{t-j} exp(q^T k_j / tau)
    (3) y_t(q) = A_t(q) / B_t(q)
    Goal: construct yhat_t(q) with state independent of t and O(1) time per token, with guarantees uniform in t.
 The estimator should be implementable as a single forward scan that maintains a fixed-size state, supports optional low-rank compression of values, and provides auditable risk and logic certificates.

 1. Notation